openatv/WeatherInfo/README.txt

 Learn more about the tool by running it in the shell: "python Weatherinfo.py -h"
 ---------------------------------------------------------------------------------------------------------
 Usage: Weatherinfo [options...] <cityname>
--m, --mode <data>               Valid modes: 'owm' or 'msn' {'msn' is default}
+-m, --mode <data>               Valid modes: "owm" or "msn" {"msn" is default}
--a, --apikey <data>             API-key required for 'owm' only -j, --json <filename>           File output formatted in JSON (all modes) -r, --reduced <filename>        File output formatted in JSON (minimum infos only) -x, --xml <filename>            File output formatted in XML (mode 'msn' only) -s, --scheme <data>             Country scheme {'de-de' is default}
+-a, --apikey <data>             API-key required for "owm" only -j, --json <filename>           File output formatted in JSON (all modes) -r, --reduced <filename>        File output formatted in JSON (minimum info only) -x, --xml <filename>            File output formatted in XML (mode "msn" only) -s, --scheme <data>             Country scheme {"de-de" is default}
--u, --units <data>              Valid units: 'imperial' or 'metric' {'metric' is default}
+-u, --units <data>              Valid units: "imperial" or "metric" {"metric" is default}
--i, --id <cityID>               Get cityname by precated old owm-cityID (owm only) -g, --geocode <lon/lat>         Get cityname by 'longitude,latitude -c, --control                   Show iconcode-plaintexts and conversion rules -q, --quiet                     Perform without text output and select first found city
+-i, --id <cityID>               Get cityname by precated old owm-cityID (owm only) -g, --geocode <lon/lat>         Get cityname by "longitude,latitude -c, --control                   Show iconcode-plaintexts and conversion rules -q, --quiet                     Perform without text output and select first found city
 ---------------------------------------------------------------------------------------------------------